 Nadda hits out at Rahul Gandhi over remarks on Ladakh standoff; accuses him of demoralising forces

-"These leaders are lowering the morale of defence forces through their tweets when jawans are fighting in Galwan on India-China border.
+"These leaders are lowering the morale of defence forces through their tweets when jawans are defending the country in Galwan on India-China border.
 "Don't you know the international rules and agreements," he said.
-Congress leader Rahul Gandhi had raised questions on whether "unarmed soldiers" had to fight the Chinese Army and alleged that the prime minister had surrendered Indian territory to the Chinese aggression.
+Rahul Gandhi had raised questions on whether "unarmed soldiers" had to fight the Chinese Army and alleged that the prime minister had surrendered Indian territory to the Chinese aggression.

 "The language used by an individual reflects the family's culture.
 Indian families do not have the culture of using such language as done by you," Nadda said.
 "Forget about honouring Prime Minister Narendra Modi, you did not honour your PM.
 You tore his ordinance.
 People of the country and the world know this," the BJP chief said attacking Gandhi.